Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 This is incredibly vulnerable.
 But it's also how patterns actually break.

-This sounds like therapy-speak buzzword nonsense, but it's crucial.
+This sounds like a wellness cliché, but it's crucial.

-If your nervous system is constantly in fight-or-flight, you will keep choosing familiar chaos over unfamiliar peace.
+If you're constantly on high alert, braced for the next thing, you will keep choosing familiar chaos over unfamiliar peace.

 I know, I know.
 It sounds basic.
-But your nervous system doesn't care about sophisticated interventions.
+But the calm part of you doesn't need anything fancy.
 It responds to simple, consistent signals of safety.

 5. Choose Different, Then Stay